Sweet Dog

 Punishing your dog

-A short sequence that unfolds in a few seconds, always in the same order.
+You run through these four moves in a few seconds, always in the same order.

 1

-Interrupt with a sharp 'no', without shouting
+Interrupt with a crisp “no”, without shouting

 2

-Show plan B straight away
+Show him plan B straight away

 3